datalad-handbook/book/docs/basics/101-135-history.rst

 in which we added a note on ``datalad save`` in your own history (it will not have the same checksum as the example below).

+.. runrecord:: _examples/DL-101-135-102
+   :language: console
+   :workdir: dl-101/DataLad-101

+To see the dataset at this state in time, run ``git checkout COMMIT``

+.. runrecord:: _examples/DL-101-135
+   :language: console
+   :workdir: dl-101/DataLad-101

+Let's check out the notes at this state
 How do you change or add the commit message of the last commit?"